eliasfernandez/phphinder/README.md

 - **Support for advanced queries**, including prefix queries, AND/OR/NOT combinations, and field-specific searches.
 - **Lightweight and efficient**, with minimal dependencies.
 - **Easy integration** with Symfony or other PHP frameworks.
 - **Highly extensible**, allowing customization of query parsers and indexers.
+- **Fuzzy search**.
+If no exact matches are found typo tolerance search is triggered

 ---